This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 By our standards, we would consider Not Your Mother’s to be Cruelty-Free.

-Below is a screenshot of Not Your Mother’s official animal testing statement:
+Below is a screenshot of what’s currently stated on Not Your Mother’s website about its animal testing policy:

 What About China’s Animal Testing Laws?

 Not Your Mother’s has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.